 RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 This guide shows what auditors check.
 It explains how to read their reports and where to find them.
-It also lists red flags that mean your ticket may be at risk.

 What RSL Art Union Prize Home Draws Are